ARSoward/lobocracy/readme.md

 # Liquid Democracy Testnet #
 This repository contains instructions and example config files to set up a test net to deploy liquid democracy smart contracts.
 The commands included are for a linux machine, but they should work on any OS with the standard os-specific alterations.

+The actual code in `truffle/contracts` borrows heavily from the ethereum.org tutorial formerly known as "How to Build a Democracy on the Blockchain".
+However, since the site refactor on April 30, 2019, this tutorial is no longer up.

 ## Getting Started ##
 ### Prerequisites ###
-You will need to download [geth](https://geth.ethereum.org/downloads/) to start the testnet, [truffle](truffleframework)(which uses node/npm) to deploy the contracts, and [mist](https://github.com/ethereum/mist/releases) or your facorite wallet application to interact with the contracts.
+You will need to download [geth](https://geth.ethereum.org/downloads/) to start the testnet, [truffle](truffleframework)(which uses node/npm) to deploy the contracts, and [mist](https://github.com/ethereum/mist/releases) or your favorite wallet application to interact with the contracts.

 Once you've installed the necessary packages, you can initialize your private blockchain from this repository by running geth with the following arguments:
 ```bash